coding-benjito/dynamod/MODEL_REFERENCE.md

 - `$(X)` returns the (absolute) share of segment `X` in the population
 - `$(X|Y)` returns the relative share of `X` within `Y`

+## grammar
+The complete formal grammar for Dynamod models can be found [here](/andromed2/dynamod/blob/master/dynamod/parser/Dynamod.g4).